Railway slide fence: Electrical

-There are two types of electrical slide fences in operation, as described in section 5.1.12 of the AREMA C&S Manual.
+There are two types of electrical slide fences in operation in the United States, as described in section 5.1.12 of the AREMA C&S Manual.

 One type of electrical slide fence consists of a series of parallel conductive wires strung about 8 in apart on poles that create a fence parallel to the rails.
 An electrical circuit through these wires is monitored by signaling equipment.
 In normal operation, the electric current in the fence wires continuously energizes a relay, sending an indication that the fence is intact.
 If a rock slide occurs, one or more of the wires is broken, interrupting the current.
 This allows the relay to open, indicating that a slide has occurred thus causing the approaching signals to display a stop or slow aspect.
 Restoring normal operation requires splicing the broken fence wires back together after the right of way has been cleared.

 Another type of slide fence is similar except that the wires do not have to break and thus it is easier to maintain and reset.
 This slide fence consists of a series of fence sections, typically as shown in the SLIDE FENCE DETAIL drawing (pictured right).
 Each fence section is held in place by strong springs.
 At each end are electro-mechanical plugs, which maintain a continuous electrical circuit that is monitored by signaling equipment.
 In normal operation, the current through the plugs energizes a relay, thus indicating that the fence is in place.
 When a rock slide occurs, the fence moves laterally, causing a plug to pull out.
 This breaks the circuit, allowing the relay to denergize thus preventing the approaching signals from displaying unrestricted aspects.